 Entering Your Macro Goals & Foods In Tracking App

 At WAG, we encourage our members to use MacrosFirst as their tracking app.
-We’ve found that it is the most reliable, it syncs directly with our coaching app, Seismic, and we work now with the founders to keep the entries up-to-date and suggest improvements or new features.
+We’ve found that it is the most reliable; it syncs directly with our coaching app, Seismic.
+We work with the founders to keep the entries up-to-date and suggest improvements or new features.

 We have an entire YouTube playlist full of MacrosFirst tutorials.
 Check them out here!